DISCOVER THE MOST AMAZING VILLAGES IN SANTORINI!

 Pyrgos is the village in which the character of the medieval communities of Santorini is best preserved.
-Built on a hilltop and far from the sea, it was surrounded by a wall.
+This Santorini village is built on a hilltop, far from the sea and surrounded by a wall.
 You can still see the ruins of the wall in the village.
 At a later date, the Middle Ages’ dangers vanished, and the inhabitants began to build outside the wall, with the village taking the shape it has today.

 The castle has survived in the walls and in the town’s name, which means “tower” or “castle.
 “You will find all the necessary tourist facilities in Pyrgos Village: hostels, rented rooms, restaurants, a doctor, and so on.
 The village has the further advantage of being close to Perissa and Kamari.

 The blue domes of its churches stand out in the white sea.
 It is a genuine picture of an insular village with flowers in its houses, older women sitting outside at their doors, and famous wineries.
-As is the case in most villages in Greece, several churches are standing out and being worth also seeing in this village.
+As is the case in most Santorini villages, several churches are standing out and being worth also seeing in this village.

 Santorini villages – Emporio